artscoop/django-orphaned/README.md

     python manage.py deleteorphaned --info

-and to finally delete all orphaned files
+check the output satisfies your requirements then delete all orphaned files

     python manage.py deleteorphaned